SColson82/Alphabet_Soup_Funding_Predictor/README.md

 > * Tried every optimization algorithm in the Tensorflow documentation.
 I eventually chose adagrad.

 ## Summary:
 > * The best accuracy that can be achieved at this time is 0.7208.
 I can think of nothing else that I can do except to consult with other data scientists and read further on the subject.
+I might would try a different learning model such as Random Forest Classifier.

 <hr>
 Contact: